-Tracing organic traffic will help you put together a picture of where these visitors came from, giving you insight into strategies that should be implemented as well as information on which aspects may need improvement when it comes to SEO efforts.
+Tracing organic traffic will help you put together a picture of where these visitors came from, giving you insight into strategies that should be implemented and information on which aspects may need improvement regarding SEO efforts.

 Bounce rate is an important metric to measure your website’s success at engaging visitors.
 It measures the percentage of people leaving your site without actively taking any other action, excluding those who came in via a direct or email link.

 A low bounce rate is desired because it means that visitors find the content interesting enough to stay and browse other pages – the lower, the better.

 A high bounce rate may indicate that visitors are not finding what they need on your page, possibly due to a poor design, lack of content, or confusion from complicated navigation.